-As part of the Jabber XCP architecture, Cisco IM and Presence contains a Message Archiver component that allows for logging of text conferencing, federated, and intercluster messages into an external database as part of a non-blocking native compliance.
-Cisco IM and Presence native compliance and message archival requires a PostgreSQL database instance per cluster, as shown in Figure 20-17.
+As part of the XCP architecture, Cisco IM and Presence contains a Message Archiver component that allows for logging of point-to-point, text conferencing, federated, and intercluster messages into an external database as part of a non-blocking native compliance.
+Cisco IM and Presence native compliance and message archival requires an external database (PostgreSQL or Oracle) instance per cluster, as shown in Figure 20-15.
 The same database can be shared with multiple clusters; however, a large number of users in a intercluster deployment might require multiple database servers.